Ateez: 2022: Two world tours, Beyond: Zero, The World EP.1: Movement, The World EP.Paradigm and Spin Off: From the Witness

-2023: Continuation of the "Break The Wall" world tour
+2023: Continuation of the Break the Wall world tour, Limitless, The World EP.2: Outlaw and The World EP.Fin: Will

-After finishing their domestic promotion of Spin Off: From the Witness, Ateez held promotional activities, including two showcases, in Japan for their EP The World EP.
-Paradigm from January 29th to February 3rd.
-On February 10, the group kicked off the Europe leg of the "Break The Wall" world tour in Amsterdam, followed by eight shows in Berlin, Brussels, London, Madrid, Copenhagen and Paris.
-On February 15, Jongho was announced to sing the OST "Wind" for the TvN drama Our Blooming Youth.
+After finishing their domestic promotions for Spin Off: From the Witness, Ateez promoted their EP The World EP.
+Paradigm in Japan from January 29 to February 3.
+On February 10, the group embarked on the European leg of the Fellowship: Break The Wall world tour in Amsterdam, followed by eight shows in Berlin, Brussels, London, Madrid, Copenhagen and Paris.
+On March 8, Yeosang was announced to continue as one of the hosts of The Show for a third consecutive year.
+On March 19, Ateez performed at KCON Thailand at the IMPACT Arena.

-On February 15, the release of Limitless, their second Japanese single album, was announced for March 22.
-It will include the opening song they recorded for the anime Duel Masters WIN, "Limitless".
+On March 22, the group released Limitless, their second Japanese single album, including the opening song of the same name they recorded for the anime Duel Masters WIN.

+Between April and May, Ateez performed in multiple events such as the 2023 Lovesome Festival in Seoul, the K-POP Super Live at Seoul Festa 2023, the Dance Day Live 2023 in Tokyo, and KCON Japan 2023 in Chiba.
+They also carried out six encore concerts out of the Fellowship: Break The Wall tour in Seoul, Tokyo and Chiba.